kubernetes

 Kubernetes runs applications consistently across various environments.
 It supports multiple cloud providers, offering deployment flexibility.
 This allows organizations to choose the best setup for their needs24.

 Google developed Kubernetes as an open-source container orchestration platform.
 Its community provides extensive online resources, tools, and extensions.
-Managed platforms like BuildPiper simplify cluster management2526.kubernetes
+Managed platforms like BuildPiper simplify cluster management2526.

 Kubernetes excels in scalability, resource efficiency, portability, and flexibility.
 It’s a powerful solution for managing containerized applications in multi-cloud environments242526.